mohammad-rahman-rafi/CoreMLClassifierDemo/README.md

 # Core ML Real-time Classifier Demo

-This app classifies object in real time using Core ML and Resnet50 model on iOS 11, and states top two predictions with their probabilities.
+This app classifies objects in real time using Core ML and Resnet50 model on iOS 11.
+It states top two predictions with their probability rates.